krishnabhargav/krishnabhargav.github.com/_posts/2014-06-02-Scala-once-again.md

 def scalaFunc(input: IntToBool) : IntToBool = { ... }
 {% endhighlight %}

-Effective Scala entry on ["type alias"](http://twitter.github.io/effectivescala/#Types%20and%20Generics-Type%20aliases)

-There is also something called [abstract types](http://docs.scala-lang.org/tutorials/tour/abstract-types.html)
+Effective Scala entry on ["type alias"](http://twitter.github.io/effectivescala/#Types%20and%20Generics-Type%20aliases).
+And type alias is also used in something called [abstract types](http://docs.scala-lang.org/tutorials/tour/abstract-types.html).
 For a stackoverflow discussion (lengthy-one) on [abstract types vs generics](http://stackoverflow.com/a/1154727)

 #### Traits are "interfaces on crack"